 “I don’t know.
 You got any friends?

 “Friends?
 You mean — the kind of friends walking around with $120,000 in cash in their pockets?
 Gee, I’m coming up short here.
-There’s six inches of snow outside.
+There are six inches of snow outside.
 The wind is blowing 4o mph.
 It’s 20 degrees outside.
 Who in the hell is going to be hanging out at a casino with 120 grand in their pocket?

 Suffice it to say, that conversation did not end on a high note.

 With that still ringing in my ears, I started making phone calls.
 I dialed every number I knew who might conceivably be within driving distance of Atlantic City.
-Since I lived in the Northeast for ten years and was intimately familiar with the Atlantic City poker scene, fortunately I had a long list of numbers to dial.
+Since I lived in the Northeast for ten years and was intimately familiar with the Atlantic City poker scene, fortunately, I had a long list of numbers to dial.